TheSilvered/nest/docs/c_api/c_api-file.md

 **Description:**

-Calls the flush function of the file, see [`Nst_IOFile_flush_f`](c_api-file.md#nst_iofile_flush_f).
+Call the flush function of the file, see [`Nst_IOFile_flush_f`](c_api-file.md#nst_iofile_flush_f).

 ---